 Heat maps show logins and time spent on application usage by school.
 These heat maps allow leaders to quickly compare weekly application usage and see which students are engaged and showing up for remote learning.

 Clicking on a day for a particular school from the district's master list (above) will pull up a heat map for all students and teachers at that individual school.

 Clicking on a day for a user will display the applications accessed by that person and the time spent on each application.

 Calendar events provide context for instructional technology usage.
 Events are displayed in the graphs on the Dashboard and in the Logins Summary tab.
 A description of the event(s) appears in a tooltip when hovering over the bar or line for a day.

 Stay tuned as many more exciting additions to Analytics are in the works.
 If you are looking for more insights on how to use Analytics data, please check out our ‘Webinars for Admins’ application inside your LaunchPad account.
-In case you missed it, you can also read this past blog post where we highlight four ways ClassLink’s Teacher Console eases the challenges of remote learning.
+In case you missed it, you can also read this past blog post where we highlight four ways ClassLink’s My Classes feature eases the challenges of remote learning.